he-yang/Excel-to-JSON/source/usage.md

 There are several ways for you to save the generated JSON to your local computer.

 * Copy and Paste.
-Once JSON generated, you will see them in the add-in, and you can simply copy and paste them anywhere you want.
+Once JSON generated, you will see them in a textarea, and you can simply copy and paste them anywhere you want.
-* Copy to Clipboard.(Not applicable to Mac users) Once JSON generated, you can find the "Copy to Clipboard" button, click on the button, and you will have JSON on your clipboard.
+* Copy to Clipboard.
+Once JSON generated, you can find the "Copy to Clipboard" button, click on the button, and you will have JSON on your clipboard.
+* Save to File.(Not available to Mac users) Once JSON generated, you can find the "Save As" button, click on the button, and you will be prompted to save the JSON to a file.

 ## Pro Features
 Excel-to-JSON offers Pro Features for users with a valid subscription: